 2024.05.10

-The KPOP idol group that has started to be referred to as the 5th generation debuted in 2023.
+The KPOP idols that have started to be referred to as the 5th generation debut group from 2023.

-Last year was a year of rising 5th generation boy groups.
+Last year was the year of the rise of these 5th generation boy groups.

-Starting with ZEROBASEONE (commonly known as ZB1), born from the male version of "Girls Planet 999," "BOYS PLANET," followed by RIIZE, which SM Entertainment debuted as a boy group for the first time in 7 years since NCT, and TWS, a boy group from PLEDIS Entertainment, a subsidiary of HYBE, which is a brother group to SEVENTEEN and marks a 9-year gap since their last boy group debut.
-Additionally, BOYNEXTDOOR (commonly known as BONEDO), debuted under KOZ Entertainment (led by Zico from Block B) through Zico's production.
+Starting with ZEROBASEONE (commonly known as ZB1), born from the male version of "Girls Planet 999," called "BOYS PLANET," followed by RIIZE, which SM Entertainment debuted as a boy group for the first time in 7 years since NCT, and TWS, a boy group under HYBE's PLEDIS Entertainment, which is a brother group to SEVENTEEN and marks their first boy group in 9 years.
+Additionally, BOYNEXTDOOR (commonly known as BND), debuted under HYBE's KOZ Entertainment (led by Block B's Zico) through Zico's production.

-Furthermore, in September, SM, which debuted RIIZE, held an audition program on NTV and Hulu, leading to the simultaneous debut of NCT WISH, a Japan-based subunit of NCT, early in the new year.
+Then, in September, SM, which debuted RIIZE, held an audition program with Nippon TV and Hulu, leading to the simultaneous debut of NCT WISH, a Japan-based subunit of NCT, early in the new year.

 While major agencies competed to debut new boy groups one after another, the debut of new girl groups honestly did not stand out in 2023.
-However, in 2024, perhaps as a reaction to that, a fierce battle between two major new girl groups is already unfolding.
+However, in 2024, perhaps as a reaction to that, a fierce battle between two major rookie groups is already unfolding.

 The first group is ILLIT, born from the audition program "R U NEXT?" that aired last year.

-With a gritty film-like texture and all members having black hair with nonchalant expressions, they embody the true essence of being a sister group to NewJeans.
+With a gritty film-like texture and all members sporting black hair with nonchalant expressions, they embody the quintessential sister vibe of NewJeans.

-The title track "Magnetic," included in their debut album "SUPER REAL ME," is an easy-listening song that NewJeans popularized and currently dominates KPOP, while also ensuring a clear differentiation from NewJeans.
+The title track "Magnetic," included in their debut album "SUPER REAL ME," is an easy-listening song that NewJeans popularized and is currently sweeping the KPOP scene, while also ensuring a clear differentiation from NewJeans.

 This is likely a concept that could only be expressed because Min Hee-jin, the producer of NewJeans, was not involved.

-Min Hee-jin always incorporates some dark elements, so if she had been involved, ILLIT would not have become such a non-toxic idol group.
+Min Hee-jin always incorporates some dark elements, so if she had been involved, ILLIT would not have become such a non-toxic idol.

 As a result, their popularity has rapidly spread not only among KPOP fans but also to the general public.

-The initial sales of their album, a testament to their popularity among fans, exceeded 380,000 copies, breaking NewJeans' record of 310,000 copies and setting a new record for debut albums by girl groups.
+The initial sales of their album, a testament to their popularity among fans, exceeded 380,000 copies, breaking NewJeans' record of 310,000 copies and setting a new record for debut album sales among girl groups.

-Furthermore, their global performance is also strong, ranking 8th on the Billboard Global 200 and 2nd globally (excluding the U.S.).
+Furthermore, their global performance is also strong, achieving 8th place on the Billboard Global 200 and 2nd place globally (excluding the U.S.).

 This is the highest record for a debut song by a KPOP group in history.